AnjaliRaj015/animal_disease/README.md

 ### Frontend 🌐
 - React.js: Creating an intuitive and user-friendly interface for veterinarians and caretakers to access and interpret health data.

-### Real-Time Monitoring ⏱️
-- MQTT Protocol: Enabling real-time communication for immediate alerts and updates on the health status of animals.

 ## Getting Started